andichik/EECS467-Multisense/README.md

 ##### Quadrature\_2

 Uses the Encoder library for encoder reading.
-Tested on January 31.
-Values printed for both wheels and trended in the right direction, but jumped around a lot.
-We need to change the wiring to use the interrupt pins.
+Tested with interrupt pins and works very well.
+This should be renamed to Quadrature, replacing the older version.

 ##### Encoder